Summary

 Abortion

-LGBT community
+LGBT rights

-Before his Senate campaign, he expressed support for the LGBT community, with his business sponsoring Cleveland and Akron’s hosting of 2014 Gay Games.
-In a 2016 interview, Moreno credited the TV series Modern Family as having changed perceptions on gay marriage, noting that his eldest son was gay.
-During his 2024 Senate run, he accused LGBT activists of advancing a radical agenda of indoctrination.[31]
+Before his Senate campaign, Moreno expressed his support for the LGBT community, with his business sponsoring the hosting of the 2014 Gay Games by Cleveland and Akron.
+In a 2016 interview, Moreno credited the TV series Modern Family as having changed perceptions on same-sex marriage, noting that his eldest son is gay.

 Energy